 In connection with the Unilin Acquisition, we entered into a \$1.5 billion bridge credit facility.
 In November 2005, we repaid \$100.0 million of the outstanding borrowings under the bridge credit facility.
-We intend to use the net proceeds from this offering, together with a combination of our cash on hand and borrowings under our revolving credit facility, to repay all outstanding indebtedness under the bridge credit facility.
+We intend to use the net proceeds from this offering, together with borrowings under our revolving credit facility, to repay all outstanding indebtedness under the bridge credit facility.